 Sophia Al Maria (b.
 1983, Qatari-American) has left a definitive mark in Gulf Art History.
-She was one of, if not the first GCC-national to have a solo show at the Whitney Museum of Art in 2016 and has coined the term ‘Gulf Futurism’, a term that characterizes everything from branding strategies to state-sponsored urban planning of the regions’ markets and institution.
-To the most basic sense, Gulf Futurism refers to the longing for the future that Gulf leaders share.
-It has to noted, for readers who would not be aware, that Qatar or the United Arab Emirates were founded less 60 years ago.
-Except for a few settlements on coasts and oases, most of these countries’ territories were vast deserts that Bedouins would courageously inhabit.
-The mega-museums, mega-malls and mega-skyscrapers, which have come today to symbolize the region as a whole, are relatively new inventions, that only young generations grew up with.
+She was the first GCC-national to have a solo show at the Whitney Museum of Art in 2016.
+She has also coined the term ‘Gulf Futurism’, which has come to characterize a state of 'permanently looking ahead' applicable to branding strategies and state-sponsored urban planning.
+To its core, Gulf Futurism refers to the longing for the future that all the GCC leaders share.
+It has to noted, for readers who would not be aware, that Kuwait, Qatar, Bahrain, Saudi Arabia, Oman and the United Arab Emirates were founded less 60 years ago.
+Except for a few settlements on coasts and oases and the religious hubs of Medina and Mecca, most of these countries’ territories were vast deserts that Bedouins would courageously inhabit.
+The mega-museums, mega-malls and mega-skyscrapers, which have come today to symbolize the region as a whole, are relatively new inventions.
+Only today's young generations grew up amongst these new urban spaces.
 Perhaps like the youth, the Gulf shows a kind of impatience to a better future.
 Gulf countries are in transit, and they cannot wait to get to their destination.

 But what exactly is this ‘future’ destination made of?
 What characterizes the vision for year, say, 2030?
 2050?
 2100?
-At this rate, one would perhaps think of a world made of glass, aluminum, concrete, plastic and electronic chips.
+At this rate, one would think of cities made of glass, aluminum, concrete, plastic and electronic chips.
 Ultra-modern medical facilities.
 A/C controlled air environments.
 Beverly Hills-types neighborhoods.
 Malls that become so huge they turn into cities.
-While all these things and buildings represent a fabulous upgrade from harsh and simple Bedouin life, they develop a lifestyle requiring a radically new set of moral codes and vocabulary.
-This is exactly the issue Sophia Al Maria tackles in this exhibition: a series of 39 new words referring directly to 21st century inventions which well describes our near future postmodern condition.
+While all these constructions represent a fabulous upgrade from harsh and simple Bedouin life, they also require a lifestyle made of a brand new set of moral codes and vocabulary.
+This is exactly the issue Sophia Al Maria tackles in this exhibition: a series of 39 new words referring directly to 21st century vocabulary of our near future postmodern condition.

 The malls of Doha and Dubai have created a culture that extends way beyond the confines of their parking lots.
-Everything Must Go is a subtle, implicit, multi-layered critique this unique Gulf mall culture, and Al Maria warns us of what is to come at this rate of consumption.
+Everything Must Go is a subtle, implicit, multi-layered critique this unique Gulf mall culture, and Al Maria warns us of the numbness that is to come at this rate of consumption.